tkurtbond/tkurtbond.github.io/posts/2022/06/14/lisp-style-trampolines-in-common-lisp-c-ada-oberon-2-and-revised-oberon/index.rst

 Well, let's try this in some of the Oberon_ programming language dialects.
 Oberon_ was designed and implemented by Niklaus Wirth (NW1_, NW2_) as a simplification and generalization of his earlier languages Pascal_, Modula_, and Modula-2_.
+(Here's `The Programming Language Oberon (1990)`__, the original Oberon language report, in PDF for reference.)
 I find the original Oberon admirable for its simplicity, strong typing, understandable syntax, and its introduction of `Type Extensions`_ (which organizes `record types`_ in a inheritance hierarchy, which with the use of procedure variables enables object oriented programming in a particularly straightforward and flexible way) but struggle with its minimalism and how its standard libraries differ in paradigm from the standard Unix libraries, since Oberon was used to implement a new operating system, the `Oberon System`_ with its own completely unique API_.